TUB-DVG/wissen-digital-ewb/webcentral/doc/06_sphinx/source/general/production.md

 At first, the deployment of the `Wissensplattform` without the `CityGML visulizations` app is discussed.
 In general, the production mode of the application can be seen as a security hardend version of the development mode.
 This includes the security on the container level or web security features like HTTPS and CSP.

+### HTTPS
+Using the HTTPS protocol allows to encrypt the HTTP pakets going through the unsecure internet.
+Since many browsers today have implemented a HTTPS-only mode and using HTTP is gernally flagged unsecure, the production mode of the `Wissensplattform` implements a HTTPS only mode.
+That means that only connections using HTTPS can be established.

 ## Encryption
 Web applications today should use HTTPS to comunicate with a client web browser.
 To make the encryption work, a certificate file and a private key file needs to be present.
 The paths to these files need to be specfied in the `nginx` configuration.